 1.1 Rationale

 The School has a vision for learning that fosters deep learning, encourages critical thinking and creativity whilst providing a foundation for authentic learning.
-The model of only school-supplied technology resources is no longer a model that is feasible and cannot realistically meet the demands of teachers and 21st-century learners.
+The model of only school-supplied technology resources is not a model that is feasible and cannot realistically meet the demands of today’s students and teachers.
 WHPS values the wealth of learning experiences that come with improved integration and interactions with current technology.

 As a school, we continue to enhance the way we use digital technologies to enrich the teaching and learning environment for both teachers and students.
 This involves the development and use of ‘virtual’ or ‘flexible’ learning environments which extend the classroom experience beyond the physical space of the school.
 To have a successful Bring Your Own Device (BYOD) program, we need to ensure that all students have compatible devices that align with The School's infrastructure and its learning and teaching environments.